ltgcgo/docs/src/ltgc/encode.md

 `bzip2` should be the default bundle compression algorithm, unless either `lzip` or `xz` is proven to be better in a case-by-case scenario.
 Quality should always set to `9`, unless a lower quality value is proven to yield a better result for smaller files.

 Due to platform differences, `xz` should be avoided for automation scripts that may install compression algorithms on the fly.

+## Font
+As practically all modern browsers support the WOFF2 font format, all required TrueType and OpenType fonts must be served as WOFF2 files instead.
+If for unspecified reasons that original files must be served, always consider precompression and avoid storing uncompressed files.